awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-globalcluster.md

 `Engine`  <a name="cfn-rds-globalcluster-engine"></a>
 The name of the database engine to be used for this DB cluster\.
 If this property isn't specified, the database engine is derived from the source DB cluster specified by the `SourceDBClusterIdentifier` property\.
 If the `SourceDBClusterIdentifier` property isn't specified, this property is required\.
+If the `SourceDBClusterIdentifier` property is specified, make sure this property isn't specified\.
 *Required*: Conditional
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)